cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

 - Acceptance document/compliance matrix - to be completed at the end of the project to summarize which features were implemented in the final version compared to the initial requirements

 *Meeting with Quinn / Riley*
+- maybe ask riley for tips on software design
 - Meeting with Rory for stl file + cts feedback problems
 - game task recap
 - created documentation how to add a new task